kevincobos/Fanuc-Robot-MateLR-200iD-4S/README.md

 Program’s Information
 This program is designed to move the found piece to a programmed position using position registers, then the robot will scan for a bar code that is placed on top of the drop off box, if the box is not found then the arm will just let the piece go opening the gripper on that last spot.

-### At the end of this document, you can see all the registers, their values and information corresponding to their use on this program.
+   ***At the end of this document, you can see all the registers, their values and corresponding information  about the use of them on this program.***

 ---
 ## HOW TO USE THE CONTROL MENU ON THE TEACH PENDANT